Jawbone/JBChartView/README.md

 	- (void)reloadDataAnimated:(BOOL)animated;

 State changes during a reload will be ignored.
 As well, subsequent calls to reloadData: or reloadDataAnimated: before any previous reloads are complete, will also be ignored.
-Lastly, all touch events will be ignored until a reload has compeleted.
+Lastly, all touch events will be ignored until a reload has completed.
 You can always check on the state of the animation via the exposed *read-only* property:

 	@property (nonatomic, readonly) BOOL reloading;